nurfaizfoat/statapMY/about.md

 To submit a site suggestion, open an issue or create a pull request.
 Pull requests will be given higher priority since they are easier to include.
 Make sure the screenshot is at least 1000x800 and please double check that everything looks good before submitting.

 It’s also a good idea to run the screenshot through an image optimizer like TinyPNG before including it.
 This will help keep the website fast and the repository small as possible.
+[Submit a startup.
+Yes?](https://github.com/nurfaizfoat/statapMY)

 ## About the Site